-Colonial nesting bird breeding habitat near banks and cliffs consist of areas with exposed soil banks, are undisturbed or naturally eroding, and those which are not a licensed/permitted aggregate area.
-This does not include man-made structures such as bridges or buildings, or recently disturbed soil areas such as berms, embankments, soil and/or aggregate stockpiles.
+Colonial nesting bird breeding habitat near banks and cliffs consist of areas with exposed soil banks, undisturbed or naturally eroding that is not a licensed/permitted aggregate area.
+This does not include man-made structures such as bridges or buildings or recently disturbed soil areas such as berms, embankments, soil or aggregate stockpiles.